Kolio642/AandB-School-Site/README.md

 - **Input Validation**: All user inputs validated with Zod
 - **Content Security**: Sanitization of user-generated content
 - **Session Management**: Secure HTTP-only cookies and proper session handling

-For more details on security implementation, see the [Authentication-Flow.md](Authentication-Flow.md) document.

 ## Testing